decred/dcrdocs/docs/advanced/secure-setup.md

 * A secure system that will be running the wallet, referred as `Wallet-B`.
   This guide will use a Raspberry Pi 4, however it could also be a laptop or desktop.
-  This system should be connected to an external monitor and keyboard, and it should also connect to the local network via ethernet.
+  This system should be connected to an external monitor and keyboard, and it should also be connected to `Computer-A` via a crossover cable or a dedicated router.
 * All details/commands that come within curly braces `{}` cannot be copy-pasted, you will need to remove the curly braces and edit them to suit your setup.